gr82morozr/codereview/README.md

                 break
         if inside_config:
             config_section.append(line.strip())

-    in_patterns = False  # indicates that subsequent lines are regex patterns for line in config_section:
+    in_patterns = False  # Indicates that subsequent lines are regex patterns. for line in config_section:
         if not line:
             continue